-U.S. GAAP for classification and measurement of debt securities remains essentially the same.
-The unrealized holding gains and losses on available-for-sale debt securities are to be shown in other comprehensive income.
+U.S. GAAP for classification and measurement of debt securities remains the same.
+Show unrealized holding gains and losses on available-for-sale debt securities in other comprehensive income.

 ASU 2016-01 removes a prior disclosure requirement.
 In the past, entities disclosed the fair value of financial instruments measured at amortized cost.
 Examples include notes receivables, notes payable, and debt securities.
 ASU 2016-01 removes this disclosure requirement for entities that are not public business entities.

 ASU 2016-01 says the following concerning effective dates:

 For public business entities, the amendments in this Update are effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.

 For all other entities including not-for-profit entities and employee benefit plans within the scope of Topics 960 through 965 on plan accounting, the amendments in this Update are effective for fiscal years beginning after December 15, 2018, and interim periods within fiscal years beginning after December 15, 2019.
 All entities that are not public business entities may adopt the amendments in this Update earlier as of the fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.